[ << ] [ >> ] [] [] [] [ ? ]

 .org <exp>[,<fill>]

-Before any other section directive <exp> defines the absolute start address of the program.
-Within a section <exp> defines the offset from the start of this section for the subsequent code.
+Before any section directive, and in absence of the ‘-gas’ option, <exp> defines the absolute start address of the following code and <fill> has no meaning.
+Within a relocatable section <exp> defines the relative offset from the start of this section for the subsequent code.
 The optional <fill> value is only valid within a section and is used to fill the space to the new program counter (defaults to zero).
 When <exp> starts with a current-pc symbol followed by a plus (+) operator, then the directive just reserves space (filled with zero).

 .p2align <bit_count>[,<fill>][,<maxpad>]

-Insert as much fill bytes as required to reach an address where <bit_count> low order bits are zero.
-For example .p2align 2 would make an alignment to the next 32-bit boundary.
+Insert as many fill bytes as required to reach an address where <bit_count> low order bits are zero.
+For example .p2align 2 would make an alignment to the next 32-bit boundary, when the target has 8-bit addressable memory.
 The padding bytes are initialized by <fill>, when given.
 The optional third argument defines a maximum number of padding bytes to use.
 When more are needed then the alignment is not done at all.

 .p2alignl <bit_count>[,<fill>][,<maxpad>]